hans000/easy-interceptor/readme.md

 How to solve the above problems?
 If you can intercept and modify the data before the client receives it, you can achieve the goal.
 Easy Interceptor makes use of the above ideas.
 It can intercept http requests in XMLHttpRequest and fetch data requests, and modify data by overwriting the response and responseText fields.
 As a chrome extension, it is naturally integrated in the user test environment, so the mental burden on users is minimal.

-- xhr: a fake XMLHttpRequest is implemented

-- fetch: a fake fetch is implemented

 > Notice:
 >
-> The extension is only valid for content type: json type.
-Please close the extension when do not use
+> 1. The extension is only valid for content type: json type.
+Please close the extension when do not use.
+Alse setting whitelist to avoid impacting other sites
 >
-> If you are skilled and have a perfect agent environment, you don't need to use it
+> 2. If you are skilled and have a perfect agent environment, you don't need to use it
 >
-> If you use the cdn version, make sure you can access https://unpkg.com.
+> 3. If you use the cdn version, make sure you can access https://unpkg.com.
 The first load will be slow.
 Or use the local version directly

 ## 🎉 Feature

-- Free advertising free promotion, better user interaction, and dark mode
+- 🧡Free advertising free promotion, better user interaction, and dark mode
-- Provide monitoring of current requests (omit the trouble of manual filling)
+- ⏺Provide monitoring of current requests (omit the trouble of manual filling)
 - Import/export, project serialization - has certain js programming ability, can dynamically process data, and can print and output information
-- Integrated monaco editor for more convenient text editing and processing
+- Integrated `monaco editor` for more convenient text editing and processing
 - Use cdn to greatly reduce the installation package (only cdn version)
-- Support modifying response headers, actively sending requests, and modifying request parameters (params, headers, body)
+- 🔃Support modifying response headers, actively sending requests, and modifying request parameters (`params, headers, body`)
 - Fake mode, which is used to adapt to different scenarios (it is closed by default and may fail in some scenarios)
-- Support multiple workspaces
+- Support multiple workspaces, website white list
+- ✨Support event-source (need to set `chunks` field and 'fake' mode must be enabled when using 'XHR' requests)

 ## 📑 Usage